viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 Start by wiring your ADC to your Raspberry Pi board.

 You can find a Raspberry Pi pinout diagram at [pinout.xyz](https://pinout.xyz/pinout/3v3_power).
-Reference the following pinout diagram for your MCP3008 Analog to Digital Converter:
+Reference the following pinout diagram for your MCP3008 analog-to-digital converter:

 ![Pinout diagram for the ADC.](../../img/plant-watering-pi/adc-pinout.png)

 {{% alert title="Tip" color="tip" %}}
-The small oval shown in the pinout diagram above should be physically present on your ADC.
+The half circle shown in the pinout diagram above should be physically present on your ADC.
 Use this to orient the ADC to determine the location to insert your wires.
 {{% /alert %}}